-As American as hot dogs and apple pie.
-The American approach to the hot dog has other regional variations like the Chicago Dog.
+As American as hot dogs and apple pie as the expression goes.
+The American approach to the hot dog has a number of regional variations like the Chicago Dog.
 Said to have originated with Portillo’s in Chicago, it is really the series of toppings that define it.
 The classic is an all-beef frankfurter on a poppy seed bun, topped with yellow mustard, chopped white onions, sweet pickle relish, a dill pickle slice, tomatoes, hot peppers and celery salt.
 A bit too much for my taste but still a great dog.
-If you want a taste of Chicago dogs and can’t get to Chicago second best is Hot Dog Heaven with a number of locations around the country.
+If you want a taste of Chicago dogs and can’t get to Chicago, the second best is Hot Dog Heaven with locations around the country.
 There’s one in Ft.
 Lauderdale and another in Orlando.
 Since 1987, Hot Dog Heaven has been specializing in Authentic Chicago Hot Dogs prepared with Vienna Beef Products.
-Their quality ingredients are shipped from Chicago directly to their storers for a truly authentic taste.
+Their quality ingredients are shipped from Chicago directly to their stores for a truly authentic taste.
 The hot dogs, buns, and the toppings are all from Chicago.

 New York has Nathan’s Coney Island Hot Dog made famous at the beginning of the twentieth century when Nathan Handwerker, a Polish/Jewish immigrant sold them on the Coney Island boardwalk for a nickle.
 His wife Ida created the hot dog recipe and used her grandmother’s secret spice recipe.
 It is recognized as a classic all-beef hot dog today and served traditionally with mustard and sauerkraut.